 - 1. The Food Standards Agency (FSA) has been monitoring incidents related to consumption of raw and powdered turmeric and its supplements.
-In light of these incidents and due to the uncertainties surrounding the composition and possible contamination of these commodities, the Committee on the Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) has been asked to comment on the risk to human health from turmeric and curcumin in their various forms. - 2.
+In light of these incidents and due to the uncertainties surrounding the composition and possible contamination of these commodities, the Committee on the Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) has been asked to comment on the risk to human health from turmeric and its active secondary metabolites curcuminoids in their various forms which include supplements. - 2.
 A discussion paper (TOX/2019/52) was presented to the Committee on 17th September 2019 providing information on the safety of curcumin in supplements and historical turmeric contamination issues, particularly in relation to lead. - 3.
-Two draft statements were presented to the Committee, on the 3rd of December 2019 and on the 10th of March 2020 which summarised the exposure to raw and powdered turmeric both in the diet and as used in higher quantities for their purported health benefits.
+Two draft statements were presented to the Committee, on 3rd December 2019 and 10th March 2020 which summarised the exposure to raw and powdered turmeric both in the diet and as used in higher quantities for their purported health benefits.
 The draft statements also covered potential contamination of curcumin and turmeric, which has been associated with adverse health effects in the past. - 4.
-From the COT meeting on the 17th of September 2019, it was concluded by members that given past reported contamination issues with turmeric supplements, there would be value in commissioning a chemical analysis of turmeric supplements available on the UK market.
+From the COT meeting of 17th September 2019, it was concluded by members that given past reported contamination issues with turmeric supplements, there would be value in commissioning a chemical analysis of turmeric supplements available on the UK market.